-Asia's burgeoning medical tourism industry, expected to be worth at least US\$2 billion by 2012, is proving a windfall for the travel and hospitality sector.
+Asia's burgeoning medical tourism industry, expected to be more than US\$4 billion by 2012, is proving a windfall for the travel and hospitality sector.

-Abacus International President and CEO Don Birch says, "The lure of low-cost, high quality healthcare in Asia is estimated to be attracting more than 1.3 million tourists a year to the key locations - Thailand, Singapore, India, South Korea and Malaysia."
+Abacus International President and CEO Don Birch says, "The lure of low-cost, high quality healthcare in Asia is estimated to be attracting around 1.3 million tourists a year to the key locations - Thailand, Singapore, India, South Korea and Malaysia."

-"This is a new breed of travellers.
+"This is a new breed of travelers.
 They have particular needs, they are going to these locations for a specific reason, and reports are showing that their daily spend is more than double that of other tourists."
-Government research on this rapidly-growing business shows a medical tourist spends average US\$362 a day, compared with the average traveller's spend of US\$144.
-"This spend alone makes medical tourists a highly-attractive niche for travel agencies and the hospitality sector," Mr Birch says.
+Government research on this rapidly-growing business shows a medical tourist spends average US\$362 a day, compared with the average traveler's spend of US\$144.
+"This spend alone makes medical tourists a highly-attractive niche for travel agencies and the hospitality sector," Mr. Birch says.